-- Safety Data Sheets (SDS)

-- All laboratories must maintain a collection of Safety Data Sheets for every harmful or potentially harmful agent used.
-SDSs can be physical or electronic and must be made available to all individuals working in the laboratory.

-- Training Records

-- A record of all required training as well as any area specific training shall be maintained.
-See Appendix S for a Laboratory Specific Training Sign in Sheet.

-- Document Reviewal

-- All individuals working in the laboratory shall review the following laboratory specific documents on an annual basis as applicable.
-This reviewal should be documented in an Annual Review Log that is maintained by the laboratory managers, supervisors, and Pls:

-- Laboratory biosafety manual

-- Laboratory specific standard operating procedures (SOPs)

-- Exposure Control Plan (as required by 29 CFR 1910.1030)

-- Emergency Response Plan
+- Safety Data Sheets (SDS) - All laboratories must maintain a collection of Safety Data Sheets for every harmful or potentially harmful agent used.
+SDSs can be physical or electronic and must be made available to all individuals working in the laboratory. - Training Records - A record of all required training as well as any area specific training shall be maintained.
+See Appendix S for a Training/SOP Reviewal Assurance Sheet. - Document Reviewal - All individuals working in the laboratory shall review the following laboratory specific documents on an annual basis as applicable.
+This reviewal should be documented in an Annual Review Log or training/reviewal assurance document that is maintained by the laboratory managers, supervisors, and Pls: - Laboratory biosafety manual - Laboratory specific standard operating procedures (SOPs) - Exposure Control Plan (as required by 29 CFR 1910.1030) - Emergency Response Plan

 - Chemical Hygiene Plan

 - Laboratory Safety Guide

 - Occupational Health & Safety Plan

 - Laboratory Animal Facility Occupational Health & Safety Plan

+- Medical surveillance program

+Medical Records

-- Medical surveillance program - Medical Records - Any medical records required for a medical surveillance program such as vaccinations records or vaccination declination forms shall be maintained by the employee or their medical practitioner. - Engineering controls and safety equipment testing/certification - Records of testing, certification, repair, or maintenance for the following equipment shall be maintained: - Autoclaves, cage washers, and sterilization equipment - Biological Safety Cabinets (BSC), testing organized by UMBC ESH - Chemical Fume Hoods (CFH), testing provided by UMBC ESH - Emergency shower testing provided by UMBC ESH - Emergency eyewash testing.
-Should be conducted weekly by laboratory personnel. - Logs - The following logs shall be maintained as applicable: - Select agent use and transfer logs (required for select agent research) - Sterilization logs (as needed) - Room duty logs (as needed) - Shipping Papers - Any papers, manifests, dangerous goods declarations, or documents relating to the shipping of hazardous materials shall be maintained.
+- Any medical records required for a medical surveillance program such as vaccinations records shall be maintained by the employee or their medical practitioner. - Engineering controls and safety equipment testing/certification - Records of testing, certification, repair, or maintenance for the following equipment shall be maintained: - Autoclaves, cage washers, and sterilization equipment - Biological Safety Cabinets (BSC), testing organized by UMBC ESH - Chemical Fume Hoods (CFH), testing provided by UMBC ESH - Emergency shower testing provided by UMBC ESH - Emergency eyewash testing.
+Should be conducted weekly by laboratory personnel.